stonepros/stone/doc/rados/operations/cache-tiering.rst

   operations are forwarded to the base tier.
-This mode is intended for read-only workloads that do not require consistency to be enforced by the storage system. (**Warning**: when objects are updated in the base tier, Ceph makes **no** attempt to sync these updates to the corresponding objects in the cache.
+This mode is intended for read-only workloads that do not require consistency to be enforced by the storage system. (**Warning**: when objects are updated in the base tier, Stone makes **no** attempt to sync these updates to the corresponding objects in the cache.
 Since this mode is considered experimental, a ``--yes-i-really-mean-it`` option must be passed in order to enable it.)